 If your teen's car is old, weathered, and grizzled, you could opt to go without comprehensive and collision coverages.
 The payouts on these coverages could be less than your deductible (so you'd be left to cover the repair costs), or they might not justify the premiums if the car is totaled.

 You can still have comprehensive and collision on other cars or trucks on your policy.
 Talk to a car insurance agent to determine if this move makes sense.
-Esurance customers can call us anytime at 1-800-ESURANCE (1-800-378-7262), where we're here to help at these times.
+Esurance customers can call us at 1-800-ESURANCE (1-800-378-7262), where we're here to help at these times.

 Increase your deductibles